Medically reviewed by Drugs.com. Last updated on Aug 22, 2022.

 Precautions while using eltrombopag

-It is very important that your doctor check your progress at regular visits to make sure eltrombopag is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure eltrombopag is working properly.
 Blood tests will be needed while you are using eltrombopag.

 Eltrombopag may cause or increase the risk for serious liver problems.
-Check with your doctor right away if you start having nausea or vomiting, dark urine, light-colored stools, right upper stomach pain, unusual tiredness, or yellow eyes or skin while you are using eltrombopag.
+Check with your doctor right away if you or your child start having nausea or vomiting, dark urine, light-colored stools, right upper stomach pain, unusual tiredness, or yellow eyes or skin while using eltrombopag.

-Blood clotting problems may occur while you are using eltrombopag.
-Check with your doctor right away if you have pain, swelling, or tenderness in your leg, or shortness of breath and pain in your chest.
+Blood clotting problems may occur while you or your child are using eltrombopag.
+Check with your doctor right away if you or your child have pain, swelling, or tenderness in your leg, or pain in your chest.

-Do not stop taking eltrombopag without checking first with your doctor.
-Your doctor will check your platelet levels and progress when you stop taking the medicine.
+Do not stop using eltrombopag without checking first with your doctor.
+Your doctor will check your platelet levels and progress before you stop using the medicine.

-eltrombopag may cause cataracts or make them worse.
-Check with your doctor right away if you have blurred vision, difficulty in reading, or any other change in vision while you are taking eltrombopag.
-Your doctor may want your eyes to be checked by an ophthalmologist (eye doctor).
+Eltrombopag may cause cataracts or make them worse.
+Check with your doctor right away if you or your child have blurred vision, difficulty in reading, or any other change in vision while using eltrombopag.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).